-• Website General information about the school including school calendar balgowlaht-p.schools.nsw.gov.au/

-- Skoolbag App Real time notifications about school events.
-For instructions on how to install our Skoolbag App visit: moqproducts.com.au/skoolbag/installation-instructions - Newsletter Information about what is happening at the school along with school community activities and initiatives.
+Website General information about the school including school calendar balgowlaht-p.schools.nsw.gov.au Seesaw Family The purpose of Seesaw family is to provide you with communications, your child's learning goals and examples of your child's work (e.g. photos, videos, work samples, drawings and voice recordings.
+The messages and work will be shared with you and other family members (up to 10 persons) privately and you have the opportunity to comment if you wish.
+Newsletter Information about what is happening at the school along with school community activities and initiatives.
 It is distributed electronically via email and hard copies of the newsletter are available from the Western Campus Administration Office.
-The Heights newsletter is emailed and uploaded to the website and Skoolbag app every Wednesday. - Interviews Interviews can be requested if required via Skoolbag App, emailing or calling the school. - Email Newsletter, Statement of Account, excursion, incursions and general messages. - Class communication coordinator The class communication coordinator is a volunteer who manages a class contact/email list for the purpose of communicating school and parents and citizens (P&C) information.
+The Heights newsletter is emailed and uploaded to the website every Wednesday.
+Interviews Interviews can be requested if required by emailing or completing the form on the BHPS website .
+Email Newsletter, Statement of Account, excursion, incursions and general messages.
+Class Communication Coordinator The Class Communication Coordinator is a volunteer who manages a class contact/email list for the purpose of communicating school and parents and citizens (P&C) information.
 The distribution list is not used for social purposes or to promote personal business or fundraising information.
 They distribute the 'In the Loop' weekly P&C newsletter via email.